 Be nice.
 Or else.

-"Designers Should Code" Activist Joined about 4 years ago
+"Designers Should Code" Activist Joined over 4 years ago

 ^ This guy is totally right.

 I myself am not blind, but I‘m far from a near-perfect eyesight.

 Whenever I struggle to read something on the web, I pick a Color Contrast tool and measure the ratio of the foreground and background colors.

 Every single time they fail the test.
 I‘m not talking about not being AAA-complaint.
 I‘m talking about not meeting AA or even AA-Large standards.
 They usually get between a 1–3 ratio.